 10. Greg Norman Australian Grille

 Greg Norman made a name for himself in professional golf.
 It makes sense that he would choose Myrtle Beach, known for its golf courses, as the location for his restaurant.
 Greg Norman Australian Grille opened nearly 20 years ago and has been pleasing diners with its exotic down under cuisine.

-The wood grilled classics such as the Atlantic salmon, filet mignon, and lobster tail are diner favorites.
+The wood-grilled classics such as the Atlantic salmon, filet mignon, and lobster tail are diner favorites.
 Seafood, beef, and lamb fill the diverse menu.
-The restaurant's warm wood, stone, and leather interior and Aboriginal artwork hails from Australia.
+The restaurant's warm wood, stone, and leather interior and Aboriginal artwork hail from Australia.